bandophahita/selenium-axe-python/README.md

 Fork the repository and submit PRs with bug fixes and enhancements;
 contributions are very welcome.

-~~Node dependencies must be installed by running `npm install` inside the selenium-axe-python directory~~

 The original project required you to run `npm install` (or in most cases did it at install for you) but this limited the use of the package to systems that have npm.
 This fork includes the latest version of